-IR64 is renowned in the global market for the high yields.
-The rice has been grown and introduced by the International Rice Research Institute of Philippines.
-It is an indispensible staple diet ranging from Gulf Biryani to Awadhi Tehri(Indian Fried Rice).
+IR 64 Parboiled Rice is renowned in the global market for its high yields.
+The rice has been grown and introduced by the International Rice Research Institute of the Philippines.
+It is an indispensable staple diet ranging from Gulf Biryani to Awadhi Tehri(Indian Fried Rice).

 The rice breeding process is ongoing, with improvements in all varieties expected.
 An example of such an improvement is IR 64 Non-Basmati Rice.
 Farmers and the public benefitted from cultivating this rice species at the International Rice Research Institute (IRRI) by increasing yield and reducing the prices to buyers of IR 64 Rice.
 The process of achieving IR64 is not an easy way to ride at all.
 It has two predecessors, namely IR8 and IR36 Non-Basmati Rice.
 IR 8 Non-Basmati rice has been developed by the International Rice Research Institute.
 The rice also had a very high yield, but several deficiencies were also identified.
 Grain quality was poor as it could not resist diseases and pests and also the late plant ripening.

 To overcome IR 8 Non-Basmati rice, IR 36 Non-Basmati Rice was developed by the same institute in 1980, having a high yield capacity of 111 days.
 The highly improved IR 36 variation relative and IR 8 is yet to reach the highest output of the competitive business variants.
 The best food on the Philippine market, which was called IR 64 Rice was later published in 1985.
 IR 64 superseded nearly all IR 36 varieties and spread quickly because of its best qualities in the new areas of different countries.